awsbpfeiff/Systems-Manager-Labs/Lab_17_HybridActivations.md

 1. Navigate to the [EC2 Console](https://console.aws.amazon.com/ec2)

-2. Go to Instances
+1. Go to Instances

-3. Launch Instance
+1. Launch Instance

-    a.
-Amazon Linux 2 AMI (HVM)
+    - AMI: ```Amazon Linux 2 AMI (HVM)```

-    b.  t2.small
+    - Instance size: ```t2.small```

-    c.
-Configure instance details
+    - Configure instance details

-    d.
-Number of instances: 1
+        -  Number of instances: 1

-    e.
-Default VPC
+        - Default VPC

-    f.
-No preference on subnet
+        - No preference on subnet

-    g.
-Ensure auto-assign public IP is enabled
+        - Ensure auto-assign public IP is enabled

-    h.
-IAM Role: **DO NOT APPLY AN IAM ROLE TO THE INSTANCE**
+        - IAM Role: **DO NOT APPLY AN IAM ROLE TO THE INSTANCE**

-    i.
-Default Storage
+        - Default Storage

-    j.
-Leave Tags as is
+        - Leave Tags as is

-    k.
-Create a new Security Group -- Allow TCP 22 from anywhere
+        - Create a new Security Group -- Allow TCP 22 from anywhere

-    l.
-Launch
+    - Launch

-    m.
-Select Key Pair that you previously created (this will be used to retrieve the admin password for the instance)
+    - Select Key Pair that you previously created (this will be used to retrieve the admin password for the instance)

-4. Go back to view instances and ensure that all transition to an Instance State of running
+1. Go back to view instances and ensure that all transition to an Instance State of running

-5. Navigate to [Systems Manager \> Instances & Nodes \> Managed
+1. Navigate to [Systems Manager \> Instances & Nodes \> Managed
     Instances](https://console.aws.amazon.com/systems-manager/managed-instances)

-6. Ensure that the new instance is listed (if not check your IAM role attached to the instance)
+1. Ensure that the new instance is listed (if not check your IAM role attached to the instance)

-7. Grab the instance ID as you will need this for the next section
+1. Grab the instance ID as you will need this for the next section

 ## Create an activation \(console\)<a name="create-managed-instance-activation-console"></a>